GLOBAL HAWK INCIDENT Russia Interfered With the Operation of a US Surveillance Drone in Estonian Airspace

 "Disruption of the global navigation system, or GPS spoofing, has been happening for several months.
 And it affects everyone flying using GPS.
 Who is behind this?
 It's hard to accuse anyone without evidence.
 But yes, Russia is next to Estonia," added Andrei Menšenin.

-The problem was publicly acknowledged by the Chief of the Estonian Defense Forces, Martin Herem.
+The problem of jamming and signals interference in Estonian airspace was publicly acknowledged by the Chief of the Estonian Defense Forces, Martin Herem.
 "Someone is causing this, and we believe it's Russia," Herem told journalists in January.
-"I think they are learning and testing," he added.
+"I think they are learning and testing us," he added.

 In the spring of 2024, navigation problems began affecting civilian aircraft in the Baltic States.
 The number of flights encountering issues due to electronic warfare systems reached into the hundreds.